apexfarm/ApexDI/README.md

 ### 4.1 Test with Mockup Replacement

 There is a controller defined at the top of the page.
-And we can use it as an example to create the test class `AccountControllerTest`.
+And we can use it as an example to create the following test class `AccountControllerTest`.
 Controller is special, because it is running under static context, while our DI is under instance context.
 Here we try to replace the module returned by `DI.getModule(SalesModule.cass)` with a mock module at runtime.

 1. Use `DI.addModule` API to replace `SalesModule` with the `MockSalesModule` defined as inner class. **Note**: `DI.addModule` must be called before the first reference of the `AccountController` class.
 1. Extend `SalesModule` with `MockSalesModule`. **Note**: both the `SalesModule` class and its `configure(services)` method need to be declared as `virtual` prior.